The Perfect Match for Marriage

 Principles for Dating

-First, know God made you and He knows the right person for you.
+First, know that God made you and He knows the right person for you.
 Who else is better able to match you with the right person than the person who made everyone?
 He is a matchmaker for His children.
 Yes, I believe God fixes prearranged marriages!
 Secondly, work on becoming the right person the right person is looking for.
 Everyone is looking for the right person to marry, but are you the right person the right person is looking for?
 Lastly, guard your mind and body while you’re in a long-term dating relationship.

 The Perfect Match